 The Golden State is home to some of the best restaurants in the world, partly because of the long list of acclaimed celebrity chefs—Thomas Keller, Tyler Florence, Alice Waters, to name a few—who call the state home.
 So it should come as no surprise that California also boasts countless kid-friendly eateries fit for burgeoning young gourmands.
 From a chocolate factory serving up colossal hot fudge sundaes to a children’s afternoon-tea service in a rose garden, here are some don’t-miss spots to take the kids on your next California holiday.

-The playground-like Jelly Belly Factory in Fairfield, about an hour’s drive from San Francisco along I-80, is a candy mecca.
-It offers free quarter-mile-long, self-guided tours on an elevated viewing platform that lets you see the candy making in action.
-You also get to play with interactive exhibits and nosh on free samples, from fruity-sour-apple and birthday-cake jelly beans to treats with such intriguing flavors as skunk spray and stinky socks.
-For a master’s class in candy making, you can, for a fee, take the Jelly Belly University tour, led by a Dean of the Bean.
-You’ll suit up in a white lab coat, hairnet, and gloves—no sandals, flip-flops, or high heels allowed—to go behind the scenes and watch master confectioners at work.
+The playground-like Jelly Belly Factory in Fairfield, about an hour’s drive from San Francisco along I-80, is a sweetie mecca.
+It offers free quarter-of-a-mile-long, self-guided tours on an elevated viewing platform that lets you see the sweet making in action.
+You also get to play with interactive displays and nosh on free samples, from fruity-sour-apple and birthday-cake jelly beans to treats with intriguing flavours such as skunk spray and stinky socks.
+For a masterclass in sweet making, you can, for a fee, take the Jelly Belly University tour, led by a Dean of the Bean.
+You’ll suit up in a white lab coat, hairnet and gloves—no sandals, flip-flops or high heels allowed—to go behind the scenes and watch the master confectioners at work.

 In the mid-1800s, James Lick and Domenico Ghirardelli established the Ghirardelli Chocolate Company in the Fisherman’s Wharf area.
 That site, now known as Ghirardelli Square, has become a must-see when visiting San Francisco.
 In addition to other shops and restaurants, it now houses the Ghirardelli Ice Cream and Chocolate Shop.